lloyd-abernathy/CS4278/README.md

 # HeartbreAKA Website

+No installation or deployment is necessary as of now.
+To access the website, please visit the following URL: http://www.aka-elegantetabeta.com/

 ## About the Client

 The Elegant Eta Beta Chapter of Alpha Kappa Alpha (AKA) Sorority, Incorporated is a service organization to both Vanderbilt and the greater Nashville community.
 They plan and host events surrounding their current targets set by their International President.
 Some of their most well-known annual events include Chicken & Waffles, HeartbreAKA, and Taste of AKA.
 The members also serve the community by helping out at local food banks, collecting donations for worldwide charity organizations, and beautifying Nashville with new greenery.